 Flossing is a frequently skipped step of a home oral health routine, yet flossing every day can help prevent serious health conditions such as severe gum disease.
 While you may not enjoy having to floss every day, there are many reasons why so many dentists urge patients to do it at least once a day.
-Dr. Todd Robinson is a Chapel Hill, NC that wants his patients to know the importance of maintaining good oral health.
-You can contact his office by calling (919) 551-8847 or scheduling an appointment online.
+Dr. Sarah Cook is a Chapel Hill, NC that wants herpatients to know the importance of maintaining good oral health.
+You can contact her office by calling (919) 551-8847 or scheduling an appointment online.
 Learn about the benefits of flossing below.

 Flossing Removes Cavity-Causing Bacteria